robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 movement decisions in the context of their local environment (Strandburg-Peshkin et al. 2015, 2017) and across scales.
-A collective movement layer could constitute similarity in movement for dyads (Long et al. 2014) or groups (Bode et al. 2011).
-This movement layer could be made at a fine (i.e. minute-to-minute: Cleasby et al. 2019) or coarse scale (global migration: Flack et al. 2018).
+A collective movement layer could constitute similarity in movement for dyads (Long et al. 2014) or groups (Bode, Wood, and Franks 2011).
+This movement layer could be made at a fine (i.e. minute-to-minute: (Cleasby et al.
+2019) or coarse scale (global migration: Flack et al. 2018).
 Our case study integrates variation in temporal and spatial scale to assess the role of scale in predicting multilayer networks.
 As one might expect, we found increasing spatial scale results in saturation of potential social connections (Figure 3), while increasing temporal scale had little effect on habitat-specific networks (Figure 5).
 Another potential application would be to generate social networks during times when animals are engaged in different behaviours, including traveling, interacting, or foraging (e.g. Muller et al. 2018; Finn et al. 2019) and construct a multilayer network based on behaviour-specific monolayer networks (e.g. Smith-Aguilar et al. 2019).

 Importantly, the key to incorporating movement in multilayer networks across scales is the technological advancements available to overcome